WebOrigami/docs/src/content/framework/templates.md

 Graph Origami templates let you convert turn data into HTML or other text documents through expressions embedded in text.

 - These templates work directly on a wide range of data types, including file system folders or network resources.
+- Templates have a very small number of fundamental features that can be combined to address a wide range of scenarios.
 - You can extend what's possible in a template expression in JavaScript with essentially no configuration.

 _You can use Graph Origami with other template systems, but the small degree of integration code required is currently beyond the scope of this documentation._